silx-kit/pyFAI/doc/source/usage/tutorial/Introduction/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The JupyterHub server is not directly available on the internet, but you
+can
+``login into the firewall<http://www.esrf.eu/Infrastructure/Computing/Networks/InternetAndTheFirewall/UsersManual/SSH>``\ \_
-can login into the firewall to foward the web server:
+to forward the web server:

 ssh -XC -p5022 -L8000:scisoft13:8000 user@firewall.esrf.fr

 Once logged in ESRF, keep the terminal opened and browse on your local
 computer to http://localhost:8000 to authenticate with your ESRF
-crentials.
+credentials.
 Do not worry about confidentiality as the connection from
 your computer to the ESRF firewall is encrypted by the SSH connection.

 Other cases